Zongze-Li-Pon/zongze-li-pon.github.io/_completed_projects/2023-06-15_Aortic-Flow-Simulation-with-LBM-and-Windkessel-Boundary-Coupling.md

 ---

-## Code

-The codebase is organized into several modules, each designed with a specific functionality.
-The modular design allows individual components to be reused or extended independently.

-### 1. FluidEdgeFetcher3D and OpenValueFetcher3D in FluidEdgeFetcher3D.cpp
+## 1. FluidEdgeFetcher3D and OpenValueFetcher3D in FluidEdgeFetcher3D.cpp

 One important difficulty in patient-specific vascular simulations with **off-lattice boundary conditions** is that many opening-related quantities are not directly available in a convenient form.